awsdocs/amazon-personalize-developer-guide/doc_source/how-it-works-dataset-schema.md

 + [**Items**](items-datasets.md) – This dataset stores metadata about your items\.
 This might include information such as price, SKU type, or availability\.
 + [**Interactions**](interactions-datasets.md) – This dataset stores historical and real\-time data from interactions between users and items\.
 In Amazon Personalize, an *interaction* is an *event* that you record and then import as training data\.
 For both Domain dataset groups and Custom dataset groups, you must at minimum create an Interactions dataset\.

+For all use cases \(Domain dataset groups\) and recipes \(Custom dataset groups\), your interactions data must have the following:
++ At minimum 1000 interactions records from users interacting with items in your catalog\.
+These interactions can be from bulk imports, or streamed events, or both\.
++ At minimum 25 unique user IDs with at least 2 interactions for each\.

 Domain dataset groups and Custom dataset groups can have only one of each type of dataset\.
 Before you create a dataset, you define a schema for that dataset\.
 A *schema* tells Amazon Personalize about the structure of your data and allows Amazon Personalize to parse the data\.
 A schema has a name key whose value must match the dataset type\.
+After you create a schema, you can't make changes to the schema\.

  For Domain dataset groups, each dataset type has a default schema with required fields and reserved keywords\.
 Each time you create a dataset, you can either use the existing domain schema or create a new one by modifying the existing default schema\.
 Use the default schema as a guide for what data to import for your domain\.
 Once you define the schema and create the dataset, you can't make changes to the schema\.

+If you import data in bulk, your data must be stored in comma\-separated values \(CSV\) format\.
+The first row of your CSV file must contain column headers, which must match your schema\.

 **Topics**
 + [Schema formatting requirements](#general-schema-requirements)